Skip to content

 ->map('string', 'hello world'); // 'HELLO WORLD'

-Chaining converters¶
+Chaining converters

-Converters can be chained, allowing multiple transformations to be applied to a
+Converters can be chained, allowing multiple conversions to be applied to a value.
+A second callable parameter can be declared, allowing the current converter to call the next one in the chain.

 A priority can be given to a converter to control the order in which converters are applied.
 The higher the priority, the earlier the converter will be executed.
 The default priority is 0.